RickySuarez/cse15l-lab-reports/lab-report-4-week-5.md

   ./technical/plos/pmed.0020247.txt:119:        condom, or request an HIV test.
 If a husband should die, the wife's in-laws may seize her
   ```

   Here, the command is being used to parse through several `.txt` files through the use of the `*` command.
-Again, by using both the `-i` and `n` command, we can see every instance that the string "laws" shows up.
+Again, by using both the `-i` and `-n` command, we can see every instance that the string "laws" shows up.
 What is nice about this use is that the terminal displays what file the string is found in as well as the line.
 This is helpful when trying to find a piece of data over multiple files without having to check each individual file one at a time.